Dorothy Mae Taylor: Central City Neighborhood Health Clinic

 In 1992 Dorothy Mae Taylor authored an ordinance insisting that all Mardi Gras krewes stop discriminating and institute an open admission policy for anyone seeking to join their organizations, if they chose to use city services to hold their parades.
 The reaction to this ordinance was swift and downright vicious.
 Old-line krewes threatened to end Mardi Gras by refusing to parade if this ordinance was enforced.
 Mrs. Taylor held public hearings that forced the club members to answer questions they didn't even ask in private.
 Nearly all of the old-line krewes were found to be “all-male and all-white”; they not only excluded Blacks but also women, gays, Jews and Italians.

 Embarrassed and humiliated, the krewes of Momus, Comus, and Proteus decided to follow up on their threats and issued a press release stating that they would no longer parade on the streets of New Orleans.
 Soon articles were being written assailing Mrs. Taylor as a racist and berated her on posters and T-shirts as “The Grinch who Stole Mardi Gras.”
 Racial tensions in the city reached a fevered pitch.
-Even so, some 15 years after the ordinance was unanimously passed by the City Council and nearly six years after Mrs. Taylor had passed away, certain segments of the community were still angry as evidenced in an interview given to NPR in 2006 by the city's daily newspaper columnist James Gill, “I think you cannot deny that she is remembered among white people here as the vixen who tried to destroy Mardi Gras, and who to some extent succeeded.”
+Even so, some 15 years after the ordinance was unanimously passed by the City Council and nearly six years after Mrs. Taylor had died, certain segments of the community were still angry as evidenced in an interview given to NPR in 2006 by the city's daily newspaper columnist James Gill, “I think you cannot deny that she is remembered among white people here as the vixen who tried to destroy Mardi Gras, and who to some extent succeeded.”

 “I think Dorothy was just trying to protect everyone’s rights under the law,” insisted Sidney Barthelemy.
 “Her intent was never to destroy Mardi Gras — she simply wanted to make sure a certain class of people didn’t discriminate against others…. and that was indeed a noble cause.”

 “What Mrs. Taylor was simply saying is that if you benefit from public funding that you have to be accessible to the public… and the enemies to the openness of that theory spun it into something that they figured the public could relate to – so they spun it into an attack on Mardi Gras,” Jay Banks told The Louisiana Weekly.
 “Mrs. Taylor knew that many lucrative business deals were being made in those private clubs that most people didn’t have access to, and more times than not, it related to business deals that involved tax dollars.

 Those businessmen were benefiting, but if you or I were in the same business, we didn’t have the opportunity to sit at their table and have that discussion.
 That is how the whole thing started.”